Medical License Investigation Against Orthopedic Surgeon Closed with a Finding of No Probable Cause

 Medical License Defense in Florida

-The attorneys of Nicholson & Eastin have had success defending healthcare workers rights to their licenses with continued success.
+The attorneys of Nicholson & Eastin have had success defending healthcare workers’ licenses with continued success.
 Our attorneys are committed to defending medical professionals before the Florida Department of Health and the professional licensing boards.
 Any medical practitioner that faces a licensure action should be seeking out the assistance of an experienced counsel that has expertise in the field.
 In similar case, the law firm successfully defended a physician client against allegations that the physician had practiced below the standard of care and had failed to keep adequate records in connection with a medical marijuana patient.
 The case against the physician was closed with a finding of no probable cause.
 In another example, the firm successfully defended an Advanced Practice Registered Nurse (APRN/CRNA) against allegations that the APRN was impaired on the job, was diverting anesthesia drugs for the APRN’s own use, and was altering drug counts to cover up the diversion.

 Contact Nicholson & Eastin